strangerstudios/paid-memberships-pro/readme.txt

 = 1.9.3 =
 * BUG FIX: Showing correct error message when trying to update a PMPro Plus add on with a Core license installed.
+* BUG FIX: Fixed issue where subscription and payment transaction IDs were not being saved correctly when copying an order in the dashboard.
+(Thanks, Pippin Williamson)

 = 1.9.2.2 =
 * BUG FIX: Fixed warnings on the Network Dashboard's sites page.